Artwork: "I’m In Smith St" by Anne Warren

 We also recognise that marginalised communities have the expertise, knowledge, collective wisdom and skills—albeit often latent—to improve their communities.

-Taking a strengths-based approach means we don't focus on the problems our communities faces, we focus more on the community's strengths, capacities and assets to improve things.
+Taking a strengths-based approach means we don't focus on the problems our communities faces, we focus on our community's strengths, capacities and assets to improve things.
 In this, justice facilitates, rather than dictates, solutions to crime and social disorder.

-Our community works also helps us gather deep intelligence about the social, cultural, and political contexts that shape community, which informs our court work.
+For a justice centre, working in the community also helps us to gather deeper intelligence about the social, cultural, and political contexts that shape the people we serve and assist, so every conversation we join on the streets informs our court and services.